v3io/tutorials/README.md

 You can find model-training examples in the platform's tutorial Jupyter notebooks:

 - The [NetOps demo](demos/netops/03-training.ipynb) tutorial demonstrates predictive infrastructure-monitoring using scikit-learn.
-- The [image-classification demo](demos/image-classification/01-image-classification.ipynb) tutorial demonstrates image recognition using TensorFlow and Horovod with MLRun.
+- The [image-classification demo](demos/image-classification/01-image-classification.ipynb) tutorial demonstrates image recognition and classification using TensorFlow and Horovod with MLRun.

 If you're are a beginner, you might find the following ML guide useful &mdash; [Machine Learning Algorithms In Layman's Terms](https://towardsdatascience.com/machine-learning-algorithms-in-laymans-terms-part-1-d0368d769a7b).